-As more and more professionals, in addition to artists, enter into the gig economy — especially an increasing number of millennials — they find themselves facing many of the same hurdles that artists have faced regarding financial planning information.
+So more and more professionals are joining the artists in the gig economy, especially millennials.
+They will find themselves facing many of the same hurdles artists have always faced regarding financial planning information.

-But freelancers can take control of their financial futures
+But you can take control of your freelance finances

 Make your own payroll deductions

 A common piece of financial advice that workers get is to automate your savings through payroll deductions.